+Single viscose

-Single viscose rayon filament yarn:
+rayon filament

+yarn:

-The Commission contacted the North American Corp., Elizabethton, TN, which was the last domestic producer of most types of rayon filament yarn.11 The company ceased production in early 1997, but continues to have the capacity to produce carbonizable rayon filament yarn for the aerospace and defense industries.
-The Commission also contacted ICF Industries, Inc., New York, NY, a major importer of rayon filament yarn.12 These companies support the bill and their written comments are in appendix C.
+The Commission contacted the North American Corp., Elizabethton, TN, which was the last domestic producer of most types of rayon filament yarn.10 The company ceased production in early 1997, but continues to have the capacity to produce carbonizable rayon filament yarn for the aerospace and defense industries.
+The Commission also contacted ICG Industries, Inc., New York, NY, a major importer of rayon filament yarn.11 These companies support the bill and their written comments are set out in appendix C.

-The Commission contacted three U.S. firms that further process the subject rayon filament yarn and that oppose S. 1479.
-The Rayon Yarn Corp., Spartanburg, SC, is a subsidiary of Celulosa y Derivados de Monterrey (CYDSA), Corp., a producer of the subject rayon filament yarn in Mexico.13 The Rayon Yarn Corp. is the sales, marketing and distribution center for CYDSA in the United States, and CYDSA makes all types of rayon yarn for use in apparel, home furnishings, automobile hoses, and other goods, as well as the excluded carbonizable yarn.
+The Commission contacted 3 U.S. companies that further process the subject rayon filament yarn and oppose H.R.
+2148.
+The Rayon Yarn Corp., Spartanburgh, SC, is a subsidiary of Celulosa y Derivados de Monterrey (CYDSA), a manufacturer of the subject rayon filament yarn in Mexico.12 The Rayon Yarn Corp. is the sales, marketing and distribution center for CYDSA in the United States, and CYDSA manufactures all types of rayon yarn for use in apparel, home furnishings, automobile hoses, and other goods, as well as the excluded carbonizable yarn.
 Hickory Throwing Co., Hickory, NC, processes the rayon filament yarn imported from Mexico.
-Highland Industries, Inc., Greensboro, NC, weaves carbonizable rayon filament yarn into a specialized fabric used in the aerospace and defense industries.14 The companies' comments are in appendix C.
+Highland Industries, Inc., Greensboro, NC, weaves carbonizable rayon filament yarn into a specialized fabric used in the aerospace and defense industries.13 The companies' written comments are set out in appendix C.

-10 See appendix C for comments submitted by ICF Industries, Inc., to the House Ways and Means Committee, Jan.
+9 See appendix C for comments submitted by ICF Industries, Inc., to the House Ways and Means Committee, Jan.
 26, 1998, and for letters to Mrs. J. Jones, USITC, from ICF Industries, Inc., Feb.
-13 and 27, 1998, which refutes Hoechst Corp.'s arguments supporting the substitutability of the two fibers.
+13 and 27, 1998, which refute Hoechst Corp.'s arguments supporting the substitutability of the two fibers.

-11Conversation with Mr. Charles K. Green, President, North American Corp., Feb.
+10Conversation with Mr. Charles K. Green, President, North American Corp., Feb.
 11, 1998.

-12 Meeting with Mr. David G. Trachtenberg, ICF Industries, Inc. and Mr. Russell L. Smith, Attorney representing ICF Industries, Inc., Jan.
+11 Meeting with Mr. David G. Trachtenberg, ICF Industries, Inc. and Mr. Russell L. Smith, Attorney representing ICF Industries, Inc., Jan.
 29, 1998.

-13 Conversation with Mr. Stephen Lathan, President., Rayon Yarn Corp., and Mr. Michael R. Cobb, Director of Planning and Development, Hickory Throwing Co., Jan.
+12 Conversation with Mr. Stephen Lathan, President., Rayon Yarn Corp., and Mr. Michael R. Cobb, Director of Planning and Development, Hickory Throwing Co., Jan.
 29, 1998.

-14Conversation with Mr. Randy Lippard, Director of Marketing, Highland Industries, Inc., Feb.
+13 Conversation with Mr. Randy Lippard, Director of Marketing, Highland Industries, Inc., Feb.
 11, 1998.